tomjoht/documenting-apis/_docs/Publishing APIs/pubapis_github_pull_requests.md

 section: publishingapis
 ---

-## Managing reviews through Github

 In the previous step, you used Github Desktop to manage the workflow of committing files and creating requests.
 In this tutorial, you'll do a similar thing but using the browser-based interface that Github provides rather than using a terminal or Github Desktop.

+{: .tip}
-{% include tip.html content="When you ask developers to review content, ask the specific developer who created the feature you're documenting.
+When you ask developers to review content, ask the specific developer who created the feature you're documenting.
 Developer tasks are usually specific.
-One developer may not understand what another developer is really doing (beyond a superficial level)." %}
+One developer may not understand what another developer is really doing (beyond a superficial level).

 ## Make edits in a separate branch

 By default, your new repository has one branch called "Master."
 Usually when you're making changes or reviews/edits, you create a new branch and make all the changes in the branch.
 Then when finished, the repo owner merges edits from the branch into the master through a "pull request."

+{: .note}
-{{note}}Although you can perform these operations using Git commands from your terminal, you can also perform the actions through the browser interface.
-This might be helpful if you have less technical people making edits to your content." %}
+Although you can perform these operations using Git commands from your terminal, you can also perform the actions through the browser interface.
+This might be helpful if you have less technical people making edits to your content.

 To make edits in a separate branch: